UNITED STATES

 of $

 The Company has historically incurred significant losses and has not, prior to 2023, demonstrated an ability to generate sufficient revenues from the sales of its products and services to achieve profitable operations.
-There can be no assurance that profitable operations will continue to be, or if achieved, could be sustained on a continuing basis.
-In making this assessment we performed a comprehensive analysis of our current circumstances including: our financial position, our cash flows and cash usage forecasts for the twelve months ended September 30, 2024, and our current capital structure including equity-based instruments and our obligations and debts.
+There can be no assurance that profitable operations will continue to be achieved and could be sustained on a continuing basis.
+In making this assessment we performed a comprehensive analysis of our current circumstances including: our financial position, our cash flows and cash usage forecasts for the twelve months ending June 30, 2025, and our current capital structure including equity-based instruments and our obligations and debts.

-The Company believes it has sufficient cash resources on hand along with access to additional debt and/or equity-based capital from third parties and related parties as needed to meet its current obligations for a period that is one year from the issuance date of these financial statements.
+The Company believes it has sufficient cash resources on hand to meet its current obligations for a period that is more than one year from the issuance date of these financial statements.

 Management’s strategic plans include the following: